Could the Adventist Diet Heal Acid Reflux?

 Keeping the Sabbath Holy

 The second major component of the Adventist lifestyle is keeping the Sabbath.
 Adventists perform no work from sunset on Friday to sunset on Saturday.
-Instead, Adventists focus on resting and connecting with both God and their social network.
+Instead, Adventists focus on resting and connecting with their social network.

 The two factors that seem to contribute to the long healthy lives of Seventh Day Adventists are diet and stress management.
 Interestingly, diet and stress are the two most common triggers of acid reflux.

-Though the prevalence of acid reflux among Seventh Day Adventists hasn’t been studied extensively yet, following their lifestyle principles may help treat GERD.
+Though the prevalence of acid reflux among Seventh-Day Adventists hasn’t been studied yet, following their lifestyle principles may help relieve GERD symptoms.